 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

-Project construction and operation, as described in the Pre-application Document (PAD, AEA 2011), would have an effect on the flows downstream of the dam, the degree of which will ultimately depend on its final design and operating characteristics.
-With a proposed elevation of 700 ft resulting in the creation of a 39 mi. long reservoir (20,000 acre) and a nominal generating capacity of 600 MW (PAD AEA 2011), the project would change the timing and magnitude of flows in the river below the powerhouse The alteration in the timing and magnitude of flows in a river can influence downstream resources/processes, including fish and aquatic biota and their habitats, channel form and function including sediment transport, water quality, ice dynamics and riparian and wildlife communities, all of which have been alluded to in the PAD (AEA 2011).
+Project construction and operation would have an effect on the flows downstream of the dam, the degree of which will ultimately depend on its final design and operating characteristics.
+The alteration in the timing and magnitude of flows in a river can influence downstream resources/processes, including fish and aquatic biota and their habitats, channel form and function including sediment transport, water quality, ice dynamics and riparian and wildlife communities.
+The license may include conditions pertaining to any or all of these matters.

-The potential operational flow induced effects of the Project will need to be carefully evaluated as part of the licensing process.
-This study plan describes the Instream Flow Study (IFS) for the Susitna-Watana Project that will be conducted to characterize and evaluate these effects.
-The plan includes a statement of objectives, a description of the technical framework that is at the foundation of the IFS, the general methods that will be applied, and the study nexus to the Project.
-This plan should be viewed as preliminary and will be subject to revision and refinements based on agency and stakeholder review and comment.
-In particular, at this stage in its development, the IFS has not identified specific study sites nor the methods and analytical procedures that will be applied to the study.
-These details and others will be added subsequent to further review of existing information and via agency discussions.
-The results of this study and of other proposed studies will provide information needed to support the FERC’s National Environmental Policy Act (NEPA) analysis for the Project license.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.